Mind the Gap

 Mind the Gap - weekend workshops

 These will be a group of six people, with the aim of having the weekend together to explore the work in depth.
 Each weekend can be booked separately.

-Cost: £150 (or £130 earlybird if booked by 26th Sept for the October group and 7th Nov for the November group).
+Cost: £150 (or £130 earlybird if booked up to a week before, eg 16th January for the January group).